yfujis/yfujis.github.io/_posts/2021-4-17-getting-started-with-neovim-on-ubuntu.md

 ---
-title: 'Getting started with Neovim on Ubuntu'
+title: 'Getting started with Neovim on Ubuntu (in progress)'
 tags: [Computer]
 status: writing